impnguyen/climo/README.md

 "climo" is the abbreviation for **Cli**ent**Mo**nitoring.
 It is an abap logging service for client messages or errors.
 This solution was build with Abap Core Data Services, Business Object Framework and the OData protocol.

 ## purpose
-This service was build to log a variety of message types like
+This service was build to log a variety of message/error types like
 - errors based on the sapui5/openui5 framwork
 - uncaught exception based on javascript window.onError event
 - odata backend messages